How U.S. aid for reproductive health could change under Biden

 Schakowsky and others have called on Biden to issue a “clean presidential budget” that “removes any harmful abortion provisions” as a way to sidestep aspects of the Helms Amendment, she said.
 Advocates have also asked the administration to issue guidance around the Helms Amendment to ensure that abortion services outside of family planning are still funded in the meantime.

 Brian Dixon, vice president for media and government relations at Population Connection Action Fund, said he was “optimistic” that the Global Her Act, which had previously made it to the Senate, had a likelihood of passing.
-“New leadership in the senate offers a chance” for pushing forward and repealing the Helms Amendment as well, he said, if votes were to fall along party lines.
+“New leadership in the senate offers a chance” for pushing forward the repeal of the Helms Amendment as well, he said, if votes were to fall along party lines, which a filibuster could still disrupt.

 Around the world, in recent decades, nearly 50 countries have liberalized abortion rights, while only a handful have rolled them back.
-“From a global point of view, it is very clear that we are moving toward a world where everyone ho wants safe abortion services can find them,” said Kumar.
+“From a global point of view, it is very clear that we are moving toward a world where everyone who wants safe abortion services can find them,” said Kumar.